Vikaspogu/blog/content/blog/sm-jwt/index.md

 socialShare=true
 +++

-In this article, I will share the setup for enabling Authentication and Authorization in OpenShift Service Mesh with Keycloak
+In this article, I will share the setup for enabling Authentication and Authorization in OpenShift Service Mesh with Keycloak.

 ## Installing OpenShift Service Mesh

 Follow the [Installing Red Hat OpenShift Service Mesh](https://docs.OpenShift.com/container-platform/4.6/service_mesh/v1x/installing-ossm.html) guide for setup

-Enable following configuration in your `ServiceMeshControlPlane` resource
+Enable the following configuration in your `ServiceMeshControlPlane` resource

 - Strict mTLS across the mesh
 - Automatic istio route creation